 Fellows learn to conceive, design, develop, implement, manage and assess medical education programs using medical simulation.
 This training prepares fellows for leadership roles in academia.

-The Pain Medicine fellowship exposes fellows to all aspects of pain management, including psychiatry, anesthesia and neurology perspectives in adult and pediatric patients and in end-of-life care.
+The Pain Management Fellowship exposes fellows to all aspects of pain management, including psychiatry, anesthesia and neurology perspectives in adult and pediatric patients and in end-of-life care.

 The Surgical Critical Care program trains fellows in the management and overall care of critically injured and acutely ill surgical patients.

 The Vascular Surgery division performs more than 9,000 operations annually, giving a fellow the potential to serve as the primary surgeon in over 500 cases per year.

 Our one-year Endourology, Laparoscopic and Robotic Surgery fellows are exposed to percutaneous/ureteroscopy, laparoscopic/robotic radical prostatectomy and a range of laparoscopic kidney surgeries.